Skip to main content

 How we vet partner shops

 Every shop listed in our network has cleared a four-step screening pass.
-Here's exactly what we check before a shop receives its first lead, and the ongoing standards they have to maintain to stay in the network.
+Below is exactly what we check before a shop receives its first lead, and the ongoing standards they keep to stay in the network.

 1. Business license verification